david-04/shortycut/src/docs/api.md

 ## ![](img/arrow.svg) loadJavaScript()

-This function is used to load additional JavaScript files.
+Load additional JavaScript files.
-It can be called repeatedly and accepts multiple files as well.
+This function can be called repeatedly and accepts multiple files.
-They are all loaded in parallel, i.e. the order is unpredictable.
+All files - including separate calls to `loadJavaScript()` - are loaded in parallel, i.e. the order is unpredictable.
 This can be changed by using `andThen()` to model dependencies:

 ```